TobyX-Corp/phantom-react/docs/materials.md

 A normal map texture which can be a remote URL or a local file resource.
 PNG and JPG images accepted.

 Normal maps define the orientation of the surface at each point for use in lighting.
-Viro treats the R, G, and B components of each pixel in the normal map as the X, Y, and Z components of a surface normal vector.
+Phantom treats the R, G, and B components of each pixel in the normal map as the X, Y, and Z components of a surface normal vector.
 Normal maps are often used to simulate rough surfaces or to add details to otherwise smooth surfaces.

 To invoke with remote url:
 {uri:"http://example.org/myimage.png"}